drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/04.customers/03.profiles/03.profile-management/docs.md

 ##### *Profile* permissions
 - Access the profile entities overview page
-- Administer profile entities
-- Andminister profile types
+- Administer profile types
+- Administer profiles
+- View any profiles
+- View own profiles
-- View profile entities
+- View own unpublished profiles
 - And a set of permissions for each profile type:
  - Create profile entities
  - Delete any profile